-Olav Njølstad, Director of the Norwegian Nobel Institute, answers frequently asked questions.
+Olav Njølstad, Director of the Norwegian Nobel Institute, answers.

-What does it mean to be nominated for a Nobel Peace Prize?
+Is it possible to revoke a Nobel Peace Prize?

 Read more about how the Nobel Laureates are nominated: